elastic/integrations/packages/azure/docs/README.md

 #### DNS

-Optionally, if you want to restrict traffic to domain names, here is the list of names you need to allow.
+Optionally, you can restrict the traffic to the following domain names:

 ```text
 *.servicebus.windows.net